 Understanding these factors and their impact on employee engagement is crucial for organisational success.
 As Herzberg aptly states, "If you want someone to do a good job, you have to give them a good job to do." focus not only on meeting hygiene factors to prevent dissatisfaction but also on providing motivating factors to creates satisfaction, motivation, and productivity.

-Herzberg's Theory provides a fresh perspective on employee motivation and job satisfaction, emphasising the need to address both motivators and hygiene factors.
-Organizations that prioritise creating a positive and motivating work environment while attending to employee wellbeing are bound to reap the benefits in terms of increased engagement and productivity.
+Herzberg's Theory provides a fresh perspective on employee motivation and job satisfaction, emphasising the need to address both motivators and hygiene factors. organisations that prioritise creating a positive and motivating work environment while attending to employee wellbeing are bound to reap the benefits in terms of increased engagement and productivity.

 For school leaders and teachers, understanding Herzberg's Two-Factor Theory offers valuable insights into creating environments that creates both teacher satisfaction and student achievement.
 The distinction between motivators and hygiene factors becomes particularly relevant in educational contexts where teacher wellbeing directly impacts learning outcomes.